Interim CTO

 Equity required - clean commercial engagement, no cap table complexity

-From first call to full engagement in under two weeks
+From first call to embedded leadership in days

 01